 - 3 tablespoons tomato paste

-- 6-8 romaine lettuce leaves, torn into small pieces
+- 6-8 romaine lettuce leaves, torn or chopped

-- ½ head of Iceberg lettuce, torn into small pieces
+- 1/2 head of Iceberg lettuce, torn or chopped

 - 1 can (14.5 ounce) black beans, rinsed and drained